YuuK10/BSQ-tests/README.md

          ==============================================================

-      Here are some tests for the BSQ project of school 42 and 19 C piscines.
+      Here are some tests for the BSQ project of school 42 and 19 C pools.

     In order to run them, clone this repo into a folder INTO your BSQ project's directory (e.g. bsq/test), and launch the "test_my_bsq_please.sh" script